- Download our Moving to Spain Guide (PDF)

 Cost of living in Spain

-Except for housing in major cities, the cost of living in Spain isn't unreasonably high.
+The cost of living in Spain remains reasonable compared to northern European countries.
 Restaurants tend to be very affordable, making a night out doable on most budgets.
 Spain is also known for its tapas culture, so getting a free snack when ordering a drink at a bar is common.
-Groceries are also affordable.
+Groceries are also relatively affordable.
 The metro system in cities such as Madrid is excellent and often has monthly deals for people under 26 or over 65.

 "In America, I’d be considered poverty level because of my salary.
 But here we live comfortably (my husband is a civil servant) and can provide for our children.